starswap/WebsiteChangeAlert/README.md

 13. Add CAPTCHA?
 14. Add responsive design (support for mobile.)
 15. Allow logged in users to save their email address to save time (or just allow autofill)
+16. Display tag name which is currently highlighted below the iframe.

 ## Technical Details
 - MongoDB, Express, React, Node.js (MERN Stack).